Durjoy001/Data-Structure-and-Algorithms/Graph/Bipartite Graph/README.md

 #### [GeeksforGeeks](https://www.geeksforgeeks.org/bipartite-graph/)
 [Cp-algorithms](https://cp-algorithms.com/graph/bipartite-check.html)

-**Bipartite graph is a graph that can be coloured using exactly 2 colours such that no two adjacent nodes have same colour.**
+**Bipartite graph is a graph that can be coloured using exactly 2 colours such that no two adjacent nodes have same colour.
+Adjacent node should have exactly oposite colour.**

 **If a graph has odd length cycle then it's not bipartite graph.**